Skip to main content

 Do these three things consistently, and you’ll see new reviews coming in within the first two weeks.
 Most practices we talk to add 8–12 reviews per month once they automate this process.

 Your Google rating is your most valuable marketing asset in dentistry.
 Every month without a system for getting reviews is a month your competitors pull ahead.
 ReviewCatalyst automates review requests for dental practices and helps you respond faster.
-Start your free 14-day trial at reviewcatalyst.net — no credit card required.
+Start your free 14-day trial at reviewcatalyst.net/register — no credit card required.